teganraejones/teganraejones/README.md

 - 🌱 I’m currently a Data Science Master's Student at Rice University
 - 💞️ I’m looking to collaborate on any project to gain relevant experience
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I'm a full time teacher's assistant at a middle school

 <!---
 teganraejones/teganraejones is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.